fgiorgetti/vanform/example/README.md

         "name": "east"
       }]
     }
+EOF
 ```

-The structure of the VanForm configuration is defined in the README.md file at the repository's root.
+The structure of the VanForm configuration is defined in the [README.md](../README.md#configuration) file at the repository's root.

 # Deploying VanForm